-The Art Academy of Latvia (LMA) and Riga Last Thursdays (RLT) gallery evening invites everyone to get to know the art process behind the scenes.
-Every last Thursday of the month until April, from 17:00, art lovers can begin the evening at the Art Academy of Latvia, see exhibitions, and take part in conversations, workshops and creative activities.
+This January, the Art Academy of Latvia (AAL) and Riga Last Thursdays (RLT) Gallery Evening are launching a collaboration that will give everyone the opportunity to get to know the art process behind the scenes.
+From January to April, on the last Thursday of every month from 17:00, visitors are invited to start the Gallery Evening at the Art Academy of Latvia by viewing student exhibitions and taking part in talks and creative activities.

 The first evening of the series at the Art Academy of Latvia hosted a variety of events: